kbaggen/SPINDELMATE/README.md

 Sonoff Mini, Sonof RFR3, and various Tasmota plugs.

-Read More at Wiki --> https://github.com/kbaggen/SPINDELMATE/wiki/Temperature-Control-by-WiFI-Smart-Plug
+Please Read More at Wiki --> https://github.com/kbaggen/SPINDELMATE/wiki/Temperature-Control-by-WiFI-Smart-Plug

 ### Limitation
 You can only run one TILT or PILL by each ESP32, and also need one login (Chip ID of ESP32) accordingly for each ESP32.
 Sorry :-)